History of The Villages Duplicate Bridge Club

 In 2008 Chuck Deal replaced Earl Vibbard as Head Director.
 Earl had served 10 years in that capacity.

-In 2009 Pat Poitinger became Editor of our Newsletter.
+In 2009 Pat Poitinger became Editor of our club newsletter which is called "Club News".
 She recruited a staff and started publishing very professional newsletters on a regular basis.

 In 2010 our club had grown to seven pair games a week plus two team games a month, in four different recreational centers.
 One of the seven was a limited (299er) game; another had two sections, open and 299er.